What is Colchicine?

 Colchicine is an anti-inflammatory and anti-pain medication.
 Gout flare-ups (attacks) can be treated with it.
 When you first start taking a medication like allopurinol to treat your gout, you can avoid increased flare-ups.

-Colchicine is excreted through the kidneys and can build up to toxic levels in people who have kidney disease.
-Colchicine is not contraindicated, but it is recommended that the dose be adjusted and that the patient be closely monitored.
-Toxicity symptoms include leukopenia, aspartate aminotransferase elevation, and neuropathy.
+Colchicine is excreted through the kidneys and can build up to toxic levels in people with kidney disease.
+It is not contraindicated, but the dose should be adjusted and the patient closely monitored.
+Toxicity symptoms include leukopenia, elevation of aspartate aminotransferase, and neuropathy.

 Colchicine is not a pain reliever and cannot be used to alleviate pain caused by anything other than gout or FMF.
 Colchicine belongs to a class of drugs known as anti-gout agents.
 It works by inhibiting the natural processes that trigger gout and FMF swelling and other symptoms.